-5.1 GENERAL MITIGATION REQUIREMENTS
+SPECIFIC GENERAL MITIGATION 5.1 REQUIREMENTS

 Construction considerations required for all Project areas are considered general mitigation and are applicable to all construction areas.
-General mitigation measures have been grouped by environmental protection measures, a summary of general mitigation categories is found below.
+General mitigation measures have been grouped by (EnvironA summary of general mitigation is found in below.